adamkurth/reborn_dev/doc/source/installation.rst

 where you are doing your analysis or simulations so that you can reproduce them in the future if need be.
 Archiving code alongside results is good practice anyways.

 The main setup task is to simply ensure that Python can load the bornagain package.
-If you do not know how to do this, you should take some time to learn a little bit about how Python imports work in general.
-Here are three suggestions for how to get your path set up:
+Here are three different suggestions for how to get your path set up:

 1) Within your shell, you can set an environment variable so that Python looks in the right place for bornagain.
 If you are using the bash shell, you can do the following: